Continental European stock markets slip, underperform UK's FTSE

 LONDON, Oct 7 Continental European stock markets fell on Friday, with vouchers company Edenred and airline easyJet among the worst performers, although a new slump in sterling propped up Britain's FTSE 100.

-The pan-European STOXX 600 index was down by 0.5 percent and Germany's DAX and France's CAC both retreated by a similar amount.
+The pan-European STOXX 600 index ended down by 0.9 percent at a one-week low.
 The STOXX 600 has fallen by around 7 percent since the start of 2016.

 "European stocks look utterly uninteresting to me at the moment.
 Corporate profits are weak and the economy remains weak as well," said Andreas Clenow, chief investment officer at Swiss-based ACIES Asset Management.

-Sterling slid on new concern that British Prime Minister Theresa May's government will back a "hard Brexit" where Britain quits the European Union's single market in favour of imposing controls on immigration.
+Sterling slid on new concern that British Prime Minister Theresa May's government will back a "hard Brexit" where Britain leaves the European Union's single market in order to impose controls on immigration.

 That could hinder inward and outward trade and constrict the foreign investment needed to fund Britain's current account deficit, one of the biggest in the developed world.